jeremyblow/depthid/readme.md

 ### Cameras

-Below are cameras which have been or are being tested:
+Below are cameras which have been or are being tested.
+However, a wide number of consumer, scientific, and industrial cameras will probably work just fine.

 * **rocksoul WK-107219SB** (a.k.a.
 Turbo)
     * Sensor: CMOS